I'll Take You There: Original Staple Singers version

-Quite a few Staple Singers songs reference civil rights and social conditions.
-Many people interpret this song as describing an imagined world in which the civil rights movement has succeeded: "No more smilin' faces/lyin' to the races."
+Reception

 Rolling Stone editor David Fricke described this song as the "epitome of the Muscle Shoals Sound".
-It was recorded in Sheffield, AL at the famous Muscle Shoals Sound Studios, and overdubbed and mixed at Ardent Studios in Memphis by Engineer Terry Manning.

 Bolstered by a "feel-good" vibe, "I'll Take You There" peaked at #1 on the Billboard R&B Singles chart for four weeks May 1972.
 In June, "I'll Take You There" reached the top of the Billboard Hot 100 for one week.
 Billboard ranked it as the #19 song for 1972.
 The song, ranked #276 on the Rolling Stone list of the 500 Greatest Songs of All Time and inducted into the Grammy Hall of Fame in 1999, remains the most successful and recognizable single of the Staples' half-century-long career.